 Growing Food to Sell

 You can grow and sell edible and non-edible products including unprocessed fruits and vegetables, flowers, herbs, fibre, seeds, nuts, seedlings, mushrooms, plant cuttings, eggs and honey.
 Apply for a business licence to sell products off-site (e.g. in retail stores or restaurants) as well as on-site (e.g. at food stands).
-Learn more and get started here.
+Learn more about food production businesses and get started here.

 Resources for Urban Gardening